awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard-old.md

 ## Environment Type<a name="environments-create-wizard-old-environmenttype"></a>

 On the **Environment Type** page, select a platform and environment type, and then choose **Next**\.
 + The **Predefined configuration** setting specifies the platform and version that is used for the environment\.
-For more information, see [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+For more information, see [AWS Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
 **Note**
 After you launch an environment with a specific configuration, you cannot change the configuration\.
 If your application requires a different configuration, you must launch a new environment\.
 + The **Saved configuration** setting lists all environment configurations that you previously saved for this application, if any\.
 If you have no saved configurations for this application, Elastic Beanstalk does not display this option in the console\.